craigahobbs/hobbs-family-cookbook/src/recipes/Toffee.md

 ~~~

 Stir frequently and cook over medium heat until the candy reaches 280 - 290 degrees on a candy
-thermometer or hard crack stage*, when dropped in cold water about 25 minutes.
+thermometer or hard crack stage*, when dropped in cold water.
+The cooking takes approximately 25
+minutes stirring frequently.

 Remove from heat and stir in the baking soda and the toasted almonds.

 ~~~ recipe-ingredients
 1 tsp baking soda

 1 1/2 C roughly chopped toasted whole almonds
 ~~~